Quassia amara: Insecticide

 Insecticidal extracts of the bark were first used in the USA 1850 and 1880 in Europe.

 Extracts of Quassia wood or bark act as a natural insecticide.
 For organic farming this is of particular interest.
 A good protection was shown against different insect pests (e.g. aphids, Colorado potato beetle, Anthonomus pomorum, Rhagoletis cerasi, Caterpillars of Tortricidae).
 Quassin extract works as a contact insecticide.
 Adverse effects on beneficial organisms were not found.

 Quassia amara extract can be obtained by boiling Q.amara chips in water and removing the wood chips afterwards.
 The extract contains quassin and neoquassin, which have insecticidal properties.
 The extract can be used to spray fruitlets, shortly after cease blooming.
 Insecticidal effects are comparable to the insecticide diazinon.
 If the extract is sprayed before apple sawfly larvae hatched, Hoplocampa infestation can be reduced with an efficacy of 50%.
 Q.amara extract in the dosage corresponding to 3-4.5 kg of Q. amara wood chips for 1/ha is optimal.
 The bitter wood can be dried after boiling and be reused 2 to 3 times.
-The extract of Q.amara can be storaged over half a year (e.g. spring till autumn).
+The extract of Q.amara can be stored over half a year (e.g. spring till autumn).

 Q.amara is also used as a stomach or contact insecticide against various aphids and moths, potato beetle, apple blossom veevil and thephtid fruit fly.
 Q.amara extract possesses antiparasitic, antibacterial, amoebacidial, antiviral and anti-inflammatory properties.

 For Switzerland, a licensed formulation is available for organic farming.

 Potential effects on human health

 Like any poorly studied alternative chemical applied to food crops, Quassia extract may have unknown health consequences.
-A study on rats in 1997 found that Quassia extract significantly reduced their fertility, reducing testes size, sperm quality and serum testosterone.
+A study on rats in 1997 found that Quassia extract significantly reduced male rats' fertility, reducing testis size, sperm quality and serum testosterone.